rancher/docs/content/rancher/v2.x/en/installation/options/feature-flags/enable-not-default-storage-drivers/_index.md

 ---
 title: Allow Unsupported Storage Drivers
 weight: 1
+aliases:
+  - /rancher/v2.x/en/admin-settings/feature-flags/enable-not-default-storage-drivers
 ---
 _Available as of v2.3.0_

 This feature allows you to use types for storage providers and provisioners that are not enabled by default.

-To enable or disable this feature, refer to the instructions on [the main page about enabling experimental features.]({{<baseurl>}}/rancher/v2.x/en/admin-settings/feature-flags)
+To enable or disable this feature, refer to the instructions on [the main page about enabling experimental features.]({{<baseurl>}}/rancher/v2.x/en/installation/options/feature-flags/)

 Environment Variable Key | Default Value | Description
 ---|---|---